colobrodo/raytracer-rs/Readme.md

 ## Future

-- I plan to use octree or grids to optimize the (now very slow) mesh rendering
+- Improve the acceleration datastructure for 3d model
+- Use the normals present in the model, and maybe calculate them from the triangle position only if not present in the wavefront file
+- Textures or mtl (?)
-- If I reach reasonable time with Octree/Grid optimization, try render a video rendering each frame and then using ffmpeg
+- If I reach reasonable time improving Octree/Grid optimization, try render a video, rendering each frame and then using ffmpeg to combine them